foxtron-ev/team-uds-playbook/README.md

 ### 2. Reinforcing Small Team Goals (強化小組目標感)
 - **Sub-Team Sprint Goals:**
-    - In addition to the overall Sprint Goal of the larger team, define 1-2 specific, achievable goals for the 3-person team within the sprint.
+    - In addition to the overall Sprint Goal of the larger team, define 1-2 specific, achievable goals for our team within the sprint.
     - These goals should contribute to the main Sprint Goal but provide a more focused objective for the small team.
 - **Celebrate Small Wins:**
     - Acknowledge and celebrate when the small team achieves its specific goals.